 Competition in the U.S. market for infectious disease testing in medical settings is intense and is expected to increase.
 Our principal competition for HIV testing in the professional market comes from existing and new point-of-care rapid blood tests, automated laboratory-based blood tests, or other oral fluid-based tests.
-One of our competitors has received FDA approval and a CLIA waiver for a rapid oral fluid HIV test and another sells a rapid HIV antigen/antibody test that is both FDA approved and CLIA waived.
+Our competitors sell both a rapid oral fluid HIV test and a rapid HIV antigen/antibody test that are both FDA approved and CLIA waived.
 Our OraQuick® rapid HCV test competes against laboratory-based blood tests in the U.S., as there currently are no other rapid HCV testing products approved by the FDA.